-When our pets have seizures, it can be very frightening, for both pets and their owners!
-Seizures are a symptom of brain disease, just like coughing can be thought of as a symptom of respiratory disease.
+When our pets have seizures, it can be stressful for both pets and their owners!
+Seizures are a symptom of brain disease, just like coughing can be thought of as a respiratory disease symptom.
 When seizures arise, the brain has abnormally organized electrical activity that prevents normal brain function.
-These abnormal electrical events can interfere with almost any important brain function including movement.
-The other important functions can also be altered, including the regulation of normal eliminations, movement, blood circulation, behavior, and perception.
+These abnormal electrical events can interfere with almost any important brain function, including movement.
+The other important functions can also be altered, including regulating normal eliminations, movement, blood circulation, behavior, and perception.

 The appearance of a seizure varies depending on the part of the brain which has abnormal electrical activity.
-When seizures involve regions of the brain controlling movement, the result is uncoordinated, spastic movements called convulsions.
+When seizures involve regions of the brain controlling movement, the result is uncoordinated and spastic movements called convulsions.
 Convulsive seizures are particularly concerning because they can cause dangerous elevations in body temperature or traumatic injury.

 Loss of function in other brain regions can cause a wide variety of symptoms.
 Common symptoms include unconsciousness, uncontrolled urination, or temporary blindness.
-Sudden behavioral changes such as barking, disorientation, and excitability sometime occur around the time of a seizure.
-These behavioral changes may even arise several hours prior to seizure onset.
-Between seizure episodes, a dog or cat may appear and act completely normal, especially when medicated.
+Sudden behavioral changes such as barking, disorientation, and excitability can occur before a seizure.
+These behavioral changes may even arise several hours before seizure onset.
+A dog or cat may appear and act completely normal between seizure episodes, especially when medicated.

-Epilepsy is one of the more common causes of seizures, and may be treated with one of many safe and effective medications.
+Epilepsy is one of the more common causes of seizures and may be treated with many safe and effective medications.
 Most epileptic seizure patients will require monitoring of both medication levels and organ function.
-Effective medication should reduce both the severity and the frequency of seizure episodes.
+Effective medication should reduce the severity and the frequency of seizure episodes.
 Medications are selected based on their efficacy, side effect profile, and cost.